solidi/writing/81-the-man-who-made-magic.md

 One of them whispered, "Go, baby, go!"

-In a moment, it shot like a rocket, but then it ran rough.
-Then, it blew up in front of them, all to metal pieces.
+It shot like a rocket for a moment, but then it ran rough.
+It blew up in front of them, tearing everything into metal pieces.
 They were all in shock.

 But this time, it was different.
 They all laughed, and no one got hurt.